 Alternatively, indulge in leisurely laps in their 25-metre rooftop pool, surrounded by views of Marina Bay and the skyscrapers of Raffles Place or treat yourself to some me-time at the spa at the Fullerton Hotel Singapore just a few steps away.

 - Double rooms from approx. 450 US$ per night.

-You have spent a layover in Singapore before and want to share your must-do’s in the Asian hub?
+You have spent a layover in the Asian hub before and want to share your must-do’s in Singapore?

-Join our The Asia Collective – Luxe Travellers group on Facebook and let us know your insider tips, and find other great advice from other like-minded travellers.
+Join our The Asia Collective – Luxe Travellers group on Facebook and let us know your recommendation on the best things to do in Singapore, and find other great advice from other like-minded travellers.